NMattyy/Thinkpad-T14s-G2-MacOS/README.md

 If you want to to have fan and sensors reading, fan control and other thinkpad's features that you have on windows like battery conservation or full function keys functionality, you can install [YogaSMC](https://github.com/zhen-zen/YogaSMC)

-Requires some addittional SSDT that you have to compile by yourself.
+Requires some addittional SSDT that you have to compile by yourself using your `DSDT.aml` and the example SSDTs that are available on their site.

 ## 🔧 Status